DanielOgorchock/ST_Anything/README.md

 - Arduino with ESP-01 for WiFi
 - Standalone NodeMCU v1.0 ESP8266-12e
 - Standalone ESP-01 (or really any ESP8266 based board)
+- Standalone ESP32 board

 v2.0 Note:  There are some significant changes as compared to the old v1.x platform.
 A signiciant rewrite of the "SmartThings" Arduino library was completed to incorporate Ethernet communications support.
 To use ST_Anything v2.x, you must also use all of the other supporting libaries found in this GitHub repository.
-Included is a the new SmartThings v2.x Arduino library which can be used standalone (examples are included in the library), or in conjunction with the ST_Anything library.

-v2.6 Note:  Version 2.6 builds upon the changes in v2.x to incorporate SmartThings new Composite Device Handler (DH).
+Included is a the new SmartThings v2.x Arduino library which can be used standalone (examples are included in the library), or in conjunction with the ST_Anything library. v2.6 Note:  Version 2.6 builds upon the changes in v2.x to incorporate SmartThings new Composite Device Handler (DH).
 This new functionality allows one Parent DH to create many Child Devices (using Child DHs).
 This allows more than one of each SmartThings capability per Arduino.
 Previously, this was only possible through the use of a Multiplexer SmartApp and virtual devices.
 The only manual device that has to be create within the ST IDE is the Parent.
 The ST_Anything Parent DH has been written to automagically create Child Devices that exist, or are added to, the Arduino ST_Anything sketch.

-For now, I focused on getting the new Parent/Child Device Handlers ready along with the new "ST_Anything_Multiples_xxxxx.ino" example sketch files.
-All of my previous examples have not been modified yet to support the new SmartThings v2.6 library and Device Handlers.
-Therefore I have removed them from the v2.6 release to avoid confusion.
-The "ST_Anything_Multiples_xxxx.ino" examples are here to get you started.
-I hope to add other example sketches when I have more time.

 THIS DOCUMENT IS A WORK IN PROGRESS!
-So please be patient.
 The essential code is all here and has been tested.
 Documentation is still lacking somewhat, so feel free to submit a pull request to improve this ReadMe as you try to get things working.

 New v2.6+ Parent / Child Devices
 ![screenshot](https://cloud.githubusercontent.com/assets/5206084/25319004/8b6ab50a-2866-11e7-9f47-6f2b4863311a.PNG)